gardener/logging/pkg/client/README.md

 When adding new client types or modifying existing ones:

-1. Implement the `OutputClient` interface
+1. Implement the `Output` interface
 2. Add appropriate metrics
 3. Write unit tests using Ginkgo and Gomega
 4. Update this documentation